Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

 • Intestinal infections

-• Chronic diseases of the gastrointestinal tract
+• Chronic gastrointestinal diseases

 Enterococci